PaladinFinance/Warden/README.md

 Delegators need to approve the Warden contract as an operator in the DelegationBoost contract, then they can register in Warden, setting a price, a minimum %, and a maximum %, for their votingEscrow tokens.
-Buyer can then pay to get a DelegationBoost from the delegator, for a given amount and a given duration depending on the amount of fees willing to be paid.
+Buyer can then pay to get a DelegationBoost from the delegator, for a given amount and a given duration depending on the amount of fees willing to be paid (duration are currently counted by weeks).
 All fees paid to buy DelegationBoosts are paid in the votingEscrow underlying token (ex: for veCRV, fees paid in CRV)
 Delegator can claim fees they earned through the purchases of DelegationBoosts they originated.

 Currently it only works with Delegation Boost made for CRV rewards on Curve.
 The goal is to have a system that could later work on top of total votes delegation of veCRV (for Gauges votes & DAO votes).

+Because the veBoost contract rounds down to the week the expire_time given to create a Boost, users buying a Boost through Warden could get less days of Boost than what they paid for.
+So it does not happen, when creating a Boost, the Warden contract will add 1 more week, if needed, to the expire_time parameter to create the Boost, creating some "bonus days" where the Boost will be active, but for which the buyer did not pay.
+But the cancel_time of the created Boost will relfect the real duration paid for.
+After the paid duration of the Boost passed, any user can try to buy a Boost from the same delegator, the previous Boost could be canceled by Warden (if the Boost is cancelable) to make more veCRV available for the Boost.

 ## Dependencies & Installation